hayden-kim24/KVAI/learning_notes.md

 Why? -> The Python interpreter processes the entire class definition before instantiating objects, so the order of method definitions does not affect the ability to call them within the class.
 ## --------- DONE---------

-# Learning Note: Date & NUmber
+# Learning Note: Date & Number
 Learning Note #1: 2024-07-10
 ## Learning Topic
 New Python Package -- Faker